openflighthpc/openflight-vagrant-cluster/README.md

 vagrant up
 vagrant ssh chead1
 ```

+In case this doesn't work, see the next section on Configuration.

 The host directory `~/code` is mounted on `chead1` at `/code`.
 Develop your
 project on your host and test it on `chead1`.